In this lesson, we'll address some of the common issues you may encounter as a beginner genealogist — and what you can do to overcome these obstacles.

 Problem: I don't read/speak/understand documents in different languages!

 Your ancestors may have spoken and written in a language other than your primary language, or you may want to explore archives from other countries.
-It may seem discouraging, but there are
+It may seem discouraging, but there are ways to address this problem.

 - Use a translation app.
 There have been amazing advances in translation technology, such as Google Translate.
 If you install the app, just hold your phone over a document, and it will translate for you in real time.
 It's incredible, and a great way to see if something you've found is on the right track.